Box Icon

 Consumer-level microcells have a typical signal range of about 50 feet.
 Most can handle up to four or five simultaneous phone connections.
 Enterprise microcell models often support 12 or more connections simultaneously.

-Advantages & Disadvantages of a Microcell
+Advantages & disadvantages of a microcell

-To create a cell signal like that, a microcell must be connected to high-speed Internet.
+However, in order to create a cell signal like that, a microcell must be connected to high-speed Internet.
 If you don’t have a broadband Internet connection for a microcell to connect with, a microcell won’t work for you.

 Another thing to keep in mind is that a microcell works for only one specific cell carrier – yours.
 If family members, roommates or visiting friends use a different carrier than you do, the microcell won’t do anything at all to boost their cell signal, even when they’re in range.